bright-dev/bright/doc/source/configuration.rst

     cpus_per_node = 4   # Processors per node

-.. _isotope-tracking:
+.. _nuclide-tracking:

 ----------------
-Isotope Tracking
+Nuclide Tracking
 ----------------
-* **core_load_isos** (list or path):  This parameter specifies all of the isotopes that may be present in the initial core loading of the reactor.
-As such, it is these isotopes that char worries about transmuting from.
+* **core_load_nucs** (list or path):  This parameter specifies all of the nuclides that may be present in the initial core loading of the reactor.
+As such, it is these nuclides that Char worries about transmuting from.
-* **core_transmute_isos** (list or path):  This parameter gives all of the nulcides that char tracks throughout a burnup-depeletion calcultion.
-As such, it is this set that determines which isotopes are transmuted to.
-Cross sections are calculated for all isotopes in this list.
+* **core_transmute_nucs** (list or path):  This parameter gives all of the nulcides that char tracks throughout a burnup-depeletion calcultion.
+As such, it is this set that determines which nuclides are transmuted to.
+Cross sections are calculated for all nuclides in this list.

 There are a few ways to instantiate these two variables.